Labelbox•January 28, 2019

 Filtering options help managers prioritize which labels to review.
 As depicted in the image below, available filters include labeler, consensus score, label contains, and more.

 Reviewers are often the top performing labelers or internal knowledge experts.
 To review a label, there are thumbs up and down icons.
 The reviewer also has the option to modify or correct the labels on the spot.
 Additionally, clicking on the three vertical dots allows you to delete and re-enqueue the label, view the benchmark when applicable, and copy the link to send to other collaborators.

 Creating training data is often one of the most expensive components of building a machine learning application.
 Properly monitoring training data quality increases the chance of having a performant model the first time around.
 And, getting labels right the first time (first pass quality) is far cheaper than the cost of discovering and redoing work to fix the problem.
 With world class tooling at your fingertips, you can ensure your labeling maintains the level of quality you need to get the modeling results you want.

 Labelbox•March 11, 2022

-How to use ML embeddings to create high-quality training data
+How to use vector embeddings to create high-quality training data

 Functions and embeddings are a powerful way to quickly search and explore your unlabeled and labeled data.
 Using them can help you break down silos across datasets so you can focus on curating and labeling the data that will most significantly improve model performance.